SKasaei/Model-Version-Management-benchmark/README.md

 - **FeatureModel**: Contains the feature model diagram, its XMI representation, and comparison tables of existing tools.
 - **Models**: Includes eight folders, each representing a model versioning scenario with relevant model files.
 The history of versioning changes are recorded in this part.
 - **Scenarios**: Includes the documentation of model versioning scenarios.
+- **Questionnaire**: Includes the documentation of a questionnaire for assessing MVMS capabilities .

 ---